-APS Competitions and Rules
+APS Monthly Club Challenges and Rules

-Competition Format
+Challenge Format

-• Members compete within their own grade - NOVICE, ADVANCED or SALON.
+- Members compete within their own grade - NOVICE, ADVANCED or SALON.

 Competition Rules